 Mystery writing?
 Literary fiction?
 It’s all the same: Building apprehension in the minds of your readers is one of the most effective keys to engaging them early in your novel and keeping them flipping pages late into the night.
+Simply put, if you don’t hook your readers, they won’t get into the story.
 41 WAYS TO CREATE AND HEIGHTEN SUSPENSE.
 According to top New York literary agent Noah Lukeman (The Plot Thickens), if a writer can maintain suspense throughout the story, many readers will keep reading even if the characters are undeveloped and the plot is weak.

 Clearly, suspense is a vital tool, yet most books on writing only mention it in passing and few devote much space to its creation and development.
 How Writers Create Suspense.pdf.
 Plot Development: How to write the climax and ending of your novel.
 By Glen C.